Your privacy is our priority

 When you email your comments, questions or instructions, you provide us your email address which we use it to correspond with you.
 We also store your email and our replies for future correspondence.

-The Privacy Officer is your point of contact if you wish to raise any matters regarding the use of your personal information.
+The Privacy Officer is your point of contact if you wish to raise any matters regarding how we use your personal information.

 Innovation Credit Union